alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 it was the right choice.
 But it's been 5 years since then, and 5-6 years is about the length of a computer science PhD.
 There's a nice parallel there, so I figured I'd write an update on how things have gone.
-In particular, I wanted to figure out how my life may have differed if I had done a PhD instead.
+In particular, I wanted to take a step back and evaluate how my life's differed by starting in industry instead of a PhD program.

 Disclaimers